 Challenge key points

-The challenge evaluations will be conducted focusing the attention on the key point listed in the following.
+The challenge evaluations will be conducted focusing on the key points listed below.

-A short presentation of the challenge: Why the challenge is of interest to the conference and to the scientific community?
+A short presentation of the challenge: Why is the challenge of interest to the conference attendees and to the scientific community?
 Does the challenge address an appropriate and relevant topic or topics of AVSS?
 Is the challenge goal reasonably reachable according to the time schedule presented below?

 The data: Training and test data, a description of the annotations provided, and a detailed description of the rules relative to the competition and the metrics used to measure performance.
-Both the training and test data must be unpublished and not provided to other people before.
+The test data must be unpublished and not provided to other people before.

-Should we also allow datasets that are previously public but not used for challenge or competition?
-This will also not shoot us in the foot if a challenge is repeated for new competitions from previous years (or in future some challenges from AVSS 2018 to be repeated in later AVSS conferences).

 The organizing team: A description of the team that is going to manage the competition and evaluate the results.
 Diversity in the team of challenge organizers is generally recommended.
 It is good to include a number of people from different backgrounds with experience in the field.
-These might include researchers from a number of different academic institutes, as well as from industry, who have worked on a variety of projects related to the topic of interest.
+These might include researchers from a number of different academic institutions, as well as from the industry, who have worked on a variety of projects related to the topic of interest.

 The challenge schedules: Each challenge would require an ad-hoc release of portion of training set, as well as specific time for the data analysis.
 Please provide a detailed time schedule considering the one provided below.